 Part 1: Answer each part of this question.
 Do not include any extraneous information.
 Follow the format indicated below for writing philosophy papers.
 Otherwise, you will lose 15 points at the outset.
 The essay should be about 2 ˝ to 3 pages.
 It is worth 70 points.

 1. What is its ultimate aim?
 That is, for what long range purpose does Descartes undertake an examination of all of his prior belief?
+(Use a quote to substantiate your answer.)

-4. How plausible is Descartes’ conclusion that we cannot rely on our sense perception because at any particular time we might be dreaming?
+4. How plausible is Descartes’ conclusion that we cannot rely on our sense because at any particular time we might be dreaming?
 Be sure to give a reason to support your opinion.
 (Note: This is the only part of the question that calls for your own opinion.
 Also note, Descartes does not claim in Meditation 1 that everything we are experiencing might be a dream.
 Rather, he claims that any one of our experiences might be a dream.)

-Format for Part I:
+Format for Essay:

 1. Open your discussion by restating the question, saying which part of the question you will discuss first, which part second, and so on.
 Answer the parts of the question in the order in which they are posed.

 2. Use quotes from the text to substantiate, illustrate, or amplify what you are saying.
 Put in parentheses the page number of the text where the quote can be found.
 Be sure to quote accurately.
-Also, make sure that the content and grammar of the quote properly fits with the content and grammar of the sentence that you are using the quote to substantiate, illustrate or amplify.

 3. Use the first person when you give and defend your opinion in (4) of the question.
 Use the present tense when explaining what Descartes does.
 This is called the historical present, since his philosophy is still considered accurate at this time.
 Spell his name correctly.